The control scheme describes the layout, functionality, and placement of the buttons on your headphones.

 When it matters

 Ergonomic button layouts are easy to use and offer great control over your audio.
-This especially important for the listener that does not want to have to change tracks or volumes directly from the audio source.
+This is especially important for the listener that does not want to have to change tracks or volumes directly from the audio source.
 Some listeners, however, prefer the simplicity of headphones with fewer buttons and therefore the importance of these results is subjective.
 We do not assign as much weight to button layout and functionality as we do comfort or build quality.

 Our buttons test evaluates the layout and functionality of the headphones’ control scheme.
 We score the layout, functionality, and feedback of the headphones’ control schemes.